-- 4D hot air - Microwave
+- Microwave

 Dish Accessories/cookware Shelf position Type of heating Tempera- ture in °C MW power in watts Cooking time in mins.
-Custard made from custard powder Cookware, covered 1 - 600 5-8 Yogurt Individual moulds Cooking compart- ment floor ® 40-45 - 8-9h Rice pudding, 125 g + 500 ml milk Cookware, covered 1 - 600 180 10 20-25 Fruit compote, 500 g Cookware, covered 1 - 600 9-12 Microwave popcorn, 1 bag 100 g each Cookware, uncovered 1 - 600 4-6 Stir once or twice while cooking
+Custard made from custard powder Cookware, covered 1 - 600 5-8 Yogurt Individual moulds Cooking compart- ment floor 8 40-45 - 8-9h Rice pudding, 125 g + 500 ml Cookware, covered 1 - 600 10 milk 180 20-25 Fruit compote, 500 g Cookware, covered 1 - 600 9-12 Microwave popcorn, 1 bag 100 g each Cookware, uncovered 1 - 600 4-6

-Place sealed bag on cookware
+- Stir once or twice while cooking - Place sealed bag on cookware

-Eco heating type
+Eco heating function

-Hot air eco is an intelligent heating type for the gentle preparation of meat, fish and pastries.
+Hot air eco is an intelligent heating function that allows you to gently cook meat, fish and baked items.
 The appliance optimally controls the supply of energy to the cooking compartment.
-The food is prepared in phases using residual heat.
+The food is cooked in phases using residual heat.
 This means that it remains more succulent and browns less.
-Energy can be saved, depending on the preparation and food.
+Depending on the method of preparation and the type of food, it is possible to save energy.
+If you open the appliance door before the food has finished cooking or if you preheat the appliance, you may not be able to achieve this result.